Hôtel Biron, Rodin and the dogs

 Equally delighted to acquire cheap studio space was 38-year-old Henri Matisse.
 In his studio, with the help of backers, the artist founded Académie Matisse in January 1908.
 It operated until the summer of 1911.
 During its brief existence the Académie became one of the principal crossroads of modern painting for a number of gifted European and American artists.

 Matisse was not financially well off at the time.
-Heading up the school offered him free studio and living space.
+Heading up the school paid for his Biron studio/living space.
 His Académie attracted over 120 male and female pupils, many of whom went on to become important artists in their own right.
 The student cohort was international from the outset, including a number of gifted Germans and Americans: Marg Mall and her husband, Oskar Moll, the young Hans Purrmann and the American Sarah Stein (wife of Michael Stein and the sister-in-law of the well-known collectors Leo and Gertrude Stein), Max Weber and Henri Patrick Bruce.

 American dancer Isadora Duncan, who taught Will Crocker’s daughters years earlier, took a long gallery against the garden wall.
 Duncan also ran an academy.
 She taught dance and rehearsed performances in one of the garden galleries.
 But she paid plenty of visits to other studios.
 Especially chez Rodin, because he owned a gramophone.
 He eventually painted the revolutionary dancer.
 Miss Duncan called her students “the children of Pan,” and so they seemed when she whirled them in dryad waltzes.